gabrielfalcao/bose/doc/more_info.rst

 License and copyright
 =====================

-bose is copyright Jason Pellerin 2005-2009
+psychoacoustics is copyright Jason Pellerin 2005-2009

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by